Updated January 1, 1 . AmFam Team

-Insurance claims for roof damage are one of the most common reasons that homeowners reach out to their insurance companies.
+Roof damage insurance claims are one of the most common reasons that homeowners reach out to their insurance companies.
 Your roof helps to keep the elements out of your home, but you also have a key role to play in maintaining your roof and keeping it in good repair.

 Discovering a leak in your home is rarely a good thing.
-But there can be some relief in knowing that cause of the leak — and the necessary repairs to your home — are covered under the right circumstances.
-Yes, your homeowners insurance can cover roof leaks.
-You’ll typically be covered if a windstorm or hail event require your roof to be repaired or replaced.
-If vandals break a skylight on your roof that allows rain to flow into your home, your homeowners coverage will likely help you pay for the cost of repairs.
+But there can be some relief in knowing that the cause of the leak — and the necessary repairs to your home — are covered under the right circumstances.
+So yes, your homeowners insurance may cover roof leaks.

-With American Family Insurance, most of our homeowner policies come with replacement cost coverage for non-wind and non-hail losses, too.
-So as long as the leak is caused by a covered loss, your homeowners insurance will cover the replacement cost after you pay your deductible.
+With American Family Insurance, most of our homeowner policies come with replacement cost coverage for non-wind and non-hail losses, depending on the age and condition of your roof.
+So, if the leak is caused by a covered loss, your homeowners insurance will cover the replacement cost after you pay your deductible.

-It’s key to understand that there are cases where your homeowners policy won’t protect you from problems and leaks with your roof.
+Every situation is unique though, and the best way to understand what is covered under your specific policy is to review and talk to your agent.
+That way you’ll know exactly what is covered under your insurance when your roof leaks — and what you may need to pay out of pocket.
+It’s also key to understand that there are cases where your homeowners policy won’t protect you from problems and leaks with your roof.
 If your roof has had a small leak for a long period of time and it was not repaired, the resulting water damage from that neglect won’t be covered.
 That’s why it’s so important to have a budget plan to pay for the annual maintenance of your home’s expensive equipment and roofing systems.

 How does homeowners insurance cover roof replacement?
 Since your roof is a key piece of your home and is directly exposed to the elements, the forces of nature can bear down on it across the seasons.
 From ice and snow in the winter to potentially tropical storm-force winds in the summer, the roof can take a beating all year long.